Deep-Symmetry/afterglow/README.md

   scripts/prepare_release.sh v0.2.0`.
 - [ ] Build both versions of the codox documentation, with the release project version and tagged source and documentation links: `lein repl` will do the trick.
-- [ ] Publish the hosted version of the API docs: `rsync -avz target/api_doc/ slice:/var/www/ds/afterglow/api-doc`
-- [ ] Build the hosted version of the Developer Guide: `antora --fetch doc/ds.yml`
-- [ ] Publish the hosted Developer Guide: `rsync -avz doc/build/site/
-  slice:/var/www/ds/afterglow/guide`
+(Perhaps no longer relevant!
+But look into changing to use the Beat Link Trigger approach of versioning builds that no longer rely on lein-env.)
 - [ ] Update [`CHANGELOG.md`](CHANGELOG.md) to reflect the release:
   make sure nothing is missing, and rename the sections to reflect the fact that the unreleased code is now released, and there is nothing